English Dal Makhani (100 G) and Wheat Chapati (ID) (1 Serving)

 Portion Control

-Reduce the portion size of dal makhani and chapati to manage the glucose spike more effectively.
+Reduce the portion size of dal makhani and chapati you consume to help manage the glucose response.

 Include Protein

-Add a source of lean protein, such as grilled chicken breast or tofu, to your meal.
+Add a source of lean protein such as grilled chicken, tofu, or paneer to your meal.
 Protein can help stabilize blood sugar levels.

 Stay Hydrated

-Drink plenty of water before and during your meal to aid digestion and metabolism, which can help moderate glucose levels.
+Drink water before and during your meal.
+Staying hydrated can aid in digestion and help manage post-meal glucose levels.

 metabolic